citrus bergamia

 Do not apply to children under 6 years of age.

-Diffusion suitable for pregnant women and babies.
+Suitable for diffusion for pregnant women and babies.

 It is advisable to test the oil on the inside of the elbow to demonstrate the risk of allergy.